ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 **Note**: If you get the message that your application requires `Use Legacy Swift Language Version` enable the flag to NO by going into your Build Settings and search for `Use Legacy Swift Language Version`

- **Note** If the Pod files were not install when you run added the plugins.
+ **Note**: If the Pod files were not install when you run added the plugins.
 Run `cordova prepare ios`

 #### Configuring Your Android Environment